 - 1. Licensees should schedule outdoor play in small groups/by cohort in order to facilitate physical distancing.
 Where the outdoor play area is large enough to accommodate multiple groups, licensees may divide the space with physical markers to ensure cohorts remain separated by at least 2 metres. - 2.
-If play structures are to be used by more than one cohort, the structures can only be used by one cohort at a time and should be cleaned and disinfected before and after each use by each cohort. - 3.
+If play structures are to be used by more than one cohort, the structures can only be used by one cohort at a time.
+Hand hygiene should be performed before and after use. - 3.
 Children should bring their own sunscreen where possible and it should not be shared.
 Staff may provide assistance to apply sunscreen to any child requiring it and should exercise proper hand hygiene when doing so (for example washing hands before and after application)